Table of Contents

 For details about the differences, please refer to Section 5.2, “Disk image files (VDI, VMDK, VHD, HDD)”.

 To prevent your physical hard disk from running full, VirtualBox limits the size of the image file.
-Still, it needs to be large enough to hold the contents of your operating system and the applications you want to install -- for a modern Windows or Linux guest, you will probably need several gigabytes for any serious use:
+Still, it needs to be large enough to hold the contents of your operating system and the applications you want to install -- for a modern Windows or Linux guest, you will probably need several gigabytes for any serious use.
+The limit of the image file size can be changed later (see Section 8.23, “VBoxManage modifyhd” for details).

 After having selected or created your image file, again press "Next" to go to the next page.